chlamcf/learnjapanese/README.md

 4. `python seed_db.py` (creates database.db and seeds starter words)
 5. `python app.py` and visit http://127.0.0.1:5000

+- Hint: To have a taste of the quiz without going through too many questions, choose level "N1".
+The word list for N1 is intentionally kept short for this purpose.

 ## Screenshots
 (To be updated)